Image

 Role of Body Fat Distribution in Metabolic and Pulmonary Decline in Cystic Fibrosis (ORBIT-CF)

-Study on body fat's impact on metabolism and lungs in cystic fibrosis.
+Study on body fat's impact on cystic fibrosis health changes.

 Recruiting